RuochaoYan/a-plagiarism-detector/README.md

 As you build your word-list, you code must perform two transformations:  case-normalization and stop-word removal.
 Case-normalization is the fancy way of saying that you words all be converted to lower-case.

 “Stop-words” are words that should be eliminated from the input set.
-You can find a list of stop words in your assignment folder called “stopwords.txt”.
+You can find a list of stop words in a file called "stopwords.txt" in your assignment folder.
 This file contains a list of comma-separated words.
 Any word contained in the word-list file should be removed from your word-list collections before proceeding with the remaining steps in this assignment.
 Before proceding, try to think of various ways you can remove stop words from your dataset in a time-efficient manner.

 ### Counting words